InfoViz-ItalianHeritage/CashAndCulture/README.md

 - The website is published under a Free Licence: Designed by BootstrapMade; credits for icons and external images are shown in the footer of the website.
 - [OpenCoesione](https://opencoesione.gov.it/en/opendata/dataset/progetti_esteso_cultura_turismo_2014-2020/) datasource is published under CC BY 4.0 licence.
 - [Ministero della Cultura](https://statistica.cultura.gov.it/?page_id=500) datasource is published under CC BY 3.0 licence.
+- [Istat - Qualità dei servizi](https://esploradati.istat.it/databrowser/#/it/dw/categories/IT1,Z0930TER,1.0/BES_T/IT1,DF_BES_TERRIT_12,1.0) datasource is published under CC BY 4.0 licence.
+- [Istat - Paesaggio e Patrimonio culturale](https://esploradati.istat.it/databrowser/#/it/dw/categories/IT1,Z0930TER,1.0/BES_T/IT1,DF_BES_TERRIT_9,1.0) datasource is published under CC BY 4.0 licence.
 - Our csv files [open_coesione.csv](data/open_coesione.csv), [mic_visitors.csv](data/mic_visitors.csv), [mic_income.csv](data/mic_visitors.csv) are published under CC BY 4.0 licence.